By using this site, you agree to the Privacy Policy and Terms of Use.

 What role do contact tracing and isolation play in containing Ebola?

-The World Health Organization considers systematic identification and isolation of contacts within 21 days—the maximum incubation period—as the cornerstone of Ebola containment.
+Systematic identification and isolation of contacts within 21 days—the maximum incubation period—is considered the cornerstone of Ebola containment.
 When combined with dedicated isolation facilities and infection prevention measures, contact tracing has successfully interrupted transmission chains in previous outbreaks.

-The May 2026 outbreak across the DRC and Uganda represents a critical test of regional preparedness and cross-border health governance.
+The May 2026 outbreak across the DRC and Uganda represents a critical test of regional preparedness and cross-border health governance, according to the CDC briefing.
 Sustained investment in laboratory infrastructure, trained epidemiological personnel, and community engagement will be essential to containing this outbreak and strengthening defences against future viral threats.
-The international public health community remains engaged in supporting both nations’ response efforts.

 Source: CDC Update on Ebola Outbreak in the Democratic Republic of the Congo and Uganda, 5/17/2026